Dishwashing: Sanitization

 Where dishes are to be shared among many, such as in restaurants, sanitization is necessary and desirable in order to prevent spread of microorganisms.
 Most restaurants have three-compartment sinks (depending on country or state regulations) and use the three-sink system (washing, rinsing and sanitizing of dirty dishes) with the first compartment containing a combination of warm water and soap or detergent.
 Water within the first compartment often needs to be between 95 and 120 °F (according to applicable health codes).

 Most institutions have a dish-washing machine which sanitizes dishes by a final rinse in either very hot water or a chemical sanitizing solution such as dilute bleach solution (50-100 parts per million chlorine; about 2 ml of 5% bleach per litre of water, approximately one capful of bleach per gallon water).
 Dishes are placed on large trays and fed onto rollers through the machine.
 Dishwashers typically exceed 145 F and kill all germs, while hand-washing reaches temperatures of at most 104 F.

 While not environmentally friendly, the use of bleach is critical to sanitation when large groups are involved: it evaporates completely, it is cheap, and it kills most germs.
 Cabinets, refrigerators, countertops, and anything else touched by people in a large group setting should be periodically wiped or sprayed with a dilute bleach solution after being washed with soapy water and rinsed in clean water.

 However, bleach is less effective in the presence of organic debris, so a small amount of food residue can be enough to permit survival of, e.g., Salmonella bacteria.
 Scrubbing followed by soaking in bleach is effective at reducing Salmonella contamination, but even this method does not eliminate Salmonella bacteria.

 In hand-washing, plastic brushes with nylon bristles are preferred to washcloths or sponges, which can spread microorganisms.
 Use of soap or sanitizer is mandatory in washing by hand in public food facilities.

+In the UK, hand-washing often excludes rinsing after washing and sometimes prefers air-drying to using a towel; in the US rinsing is typical, as is drying with a towel.
+The UK method of drying apparently reduces smudges and bacteria, while the US method is faster.
+In the UK, comedy actor Ben Rufus Green even streams live washing up on his Twitch channel on Sunday mornings.